-In other words, user organizations need a solution for managing their organizational units, talk groups and subscribers over several networks, such as PMR and broadband.
+In other words, user organizations need a solution for managing their organizational units, talk groups and subscribers over several networks, such as TETRA and broadband.
 This tool has to understand when a commercial mobile subscriber and a radio user are one and the same person.

 Without the tool, user organizations will have subscribers separately provisioned into each network.
-There will be no link between a PMR subscriber and the equivalent entity in the broadband network.
+There will be no link between a TETRA subscriber and the equivalent entity in the broadband network.
 The only way that the user organization could keep track of the relationships would be to maintain lists or databases of subsriber information.

 Take public safety organizations and a large accident as an example.
 The central command and control as well as the field commander need to know which resources are available.
 They need to know this no matter which communication device the person carries.
 Otherwise, their common operational picture is not complete.